Nerve Supply Of Lower Limb Question And Answers

 Obturator Nerve Beginning

-• Emerges from the medial border of psoas major muscle within abdomen.
+• Emerges from the medial border of the psoas major muscle within the abdomen.

-• It crosses the pelvic brim and run downwards through the obturator foramen.
+• It crosses the pelvic brim and runs downwards through the obturator foramen.

 Obturator Nerve Termination

-• Obturator nerve terminates after exiting through the obturator canal by dividing into anterior and posterior divisions.
+• The obturator nerve terminates after exiting through the obturator canal by dividing into anterior and posterior divisions.

 Obturator Nerve Branches and Innervations